 Can most people be motivated by the common good, rather than their private ones?

 The social system that I have proposed will no longer have privileges; it means that nobody will be able to get a private good if they do not contribute to a common good.

 Capitalism will continue to be present because it is at this point the best possible socio-economic system.
 But it can be quite easily fixed through reform.
 In the first place, it is necessary to shorten work hours proportionally to the rate of unemployment.
-Unemployment exists just in order for capitalists to be able to pay cheap labor.
+Unemployment exists just for capitalists to be able to pay cheap labour.
 When unemployment is abolished, workers will earn more.
-It will on the other hand reduce the profits of the owners of the companies.
-Even such a simple reform would not pass easily, but capitalism cannot win.
+It will, on the other hand, reduce the profits of the owners of the companies.
+Even such a simple reform would not pass quickly, but capitalism cannot win.

 The economy of the new society, as you see it, would be a sort of hybrid of planned and market economies.
 Can you briefly explain how it would work?

 What do we get with such a division of work?
-The best worker in any workplace ensures maximum productivity for the company and therefore it will bring the greatest benefits to society.
-Furthermore, the open labor market would eliminate workers' privileges, and with it corruption, the foundation of immorality in today's society.
-The labor market will balance the interest of all jobs.
-And perhaps most importantly, the labor market will give people the freedom to choose jobs that they like more and so the work will become far more enjoyable than it is today.
+The best worker in any workplace ensures maximum productivity for the company, and therefore it will bring the most significant benefits to society.
+Furthermore, the open labour market would eliminate workers' privileges, and with it corruption, the foundation of immorality in today's society.
+The labour market will balance the interest of all jobs.
+And perhaps most importantly, the labour market will give people the freedom to choose jobs that they like more, and so the work will become far more enjoyable than it is today.
 Work will become a value in itself.